JoshuaTimothyW/EZ-Parking-App/README.md

-# EZ-Parking-App
+# MyPark-App

-EZParking App gives you service to find and book to nearby parking location.
+MyPark App gives you service to find and book to nearby parking location.

 This project still in progress